IainMNorman/CloudPaste/README.md

-# cloudpaste
+# CloudPaste

-Uploads image in clipboard to FTP site.
+Cloudpaste simply uploads an image in your clipboard to an SFTP site over SSH.

+App.config will need a few settings to get it working.